Amadeus VI, Count of Savoy: Count of Savoy

-In 1350, Guichard Tavel, the bishop of Sion and an ally of Savoy attempted to take the rights of some nobles in Valais, a frontier of Savoy.
-He and his staff were attacked in August 1351.
-Pope Clement VI excommunicated the rebels, and Amadeus sent in thirty knights.
+In 1350, Guichard Tavel, the bishop of Sion and an ally of Savoy, attempted to take the rights of some nobles in Valais, a frontier of Savoy.
+When he and his followers were attacked in August 1351, Pope Clement VI excommunicated the rebels, and Amadeus sent in thirty knights.
 Eight thousand peasants rose up in response and captured a couple of castles.
-One hundred knights were sent in, and pushed the rebels back.
+A further one hundred knights were sent in and pushed the rebels back.
 In March 1352, Amadeus assembled an army, including Amadeus of Geneva and John of Montferrat, and the count swept through the valley in April.
 The rebels yielded quickly, and Amadeus re-established the authority over Sion that his uncle Edward had lost.

-In the summer of 1352, Hugh of Geneva, uncle of Amadeus of Geneva and a noble within the Dauphiné re-ignited the long-standing feud with Savoy.
-The count of Savoy insulted Amadeus of Geneva's honor related to the treaty he had negotiated between Savoy and the Dauphiné, and so Amadeus of Geneva left the council, and challenged one of the other William de la Baume, who had replaced Louis of Vaud on the council.
-On 6 Jun 1352, the count of Savoy made an alliance with Albert II, Duke of Austria for mutual aid in conflict.
+In the summer of 1352, Hugh of Geneva, uncle of Amadeus of Geneva and a noble within the Dauphiné, re-ignited the long-standing feud with Savoy.
+The count of Savoy insulted Amadeus of Geneva's honour related to the treaty he had negotiated between Savoy and the Dauphiné, and so Amadeus of Geneva left the council and challenged one of the others, William de la Baume, who had replaced Louis of Vaud on the council.
+On 6 June 1352, the Count of Savoy made an alliance with Albert II, Duke of Austria for mutual aid in conflict.
 Amadeus of Savoy gathered an army from his Italian lands to bring to war.
 As they were crossing the Alps, the rebellion in Valais and Sion broke out anew.
 Amadeus turned his army there first, and on 3 November defeated the rebels soundly.
-On the morning of the fourth, his advisor William knighted him.
+On the morning of the fourth, his advisor, William, knighted him.
 He then had part of the wall of Sion torn down, and his army pillaged the city.
 He also fined the citizens heavily.

-He earned the nickname the Green Count when, in celebration of his 19th birthday, he appeared in a series of tournaments dressed with green plumes upon his helm, a green silk tabard over his armor, and his horse bearing green caparisons.
+He earned the nickname the Green Count when, in celebration of his 19th birthday in 1353, he appeared in a series of tournaments dressed with green plumes upon his helm, a green silk tabard over his armour, and his horse bearing green caparisons.
 He entered with an escort of eleven knights dressed in green, each led by a lady also dressed in green, leading her knight's steed with a green cord.
-From then on, green was the favorite color for his clothes and for his court.
+From then on, green was the favourite colour for his clothes and for his court.